Best New Victorian Beers Of 2017

 With 3 Ravens, the reasoning was that, as interest in sour beer styles continued to grow, the in-house expertise and groundwork head brewer Brendan O'Sullivan and his team had been putting in would pay off, while a couple of excellent IPAs they'd released in 2016 also made them worth watching.
 In the end, while several of their sour and mixed ferment beers were nominated (ACID also secured enough votes to sneak into the ten but we limited it to one appearance per brewery), it was the offspring of one of those IPAs that helped make the veteran Thornbury operation one of the most talked about of the year.

 Leading the way was Juicy IPA, the evolution of a beer that had appeared in draught form late last year and, helped in no small part by great label design, became one of the standard bearers for 2017's haze craze.
 Multiple versions were released and, while straight Juicy garnered most votes, Extra Juicy (the double IPA) and Lemon Juicy also registered more than one.
 With new projects and collaborations seemingly launched every month, there's little reason to doubt 2018 will be another fine year for 3 Ravens.
-Crafty Cabal Member offer at 3 Ravens: Our Shout
+Crafty Cabal Member offer at 3 Ravens: 2-FOR-1 Beers!

 Blackman's Brewery – Juicy Banger IPL